Types and Part of Data Mining architecture

 Data Mining refers to the detection and extraction of new patterns from the already collected data.
-Data mining is the amalgamation of the field of statistics and computer science aiming to discover patterns in incredibly large datasets and then transforming them into a comprehensible structure for later use.
+Data mining is the amalgamation of the field of statistics and computer science aiming to discover patterns in incredibly large datasets and then transform them into a comprehensible structure for later use.

-Architecture of Data Mining:
+The architecture of Data Mining:

 - It all starts when the user puts up certain data mining requests, these requests are then sent to data mining engines for pattern evaluation.

 - These applications try to find the solution to the query using the already present database.

 - The metadata then extracted is sent for proper analysis to the data mining engine which sometimes interacts with pattern evaluation modules to determine the result.